Field sobriety testing: United Kingdom

 PITs can only be conducted by specifically trained officers.
 While all frontline officers receive training in breath testing, a separate 3 day course is required to deliver PITs and roadside drug tests; this course is only routinely taken by specialist traffic police officers.
 Additionally, PITs may only be conducted by officers wearing uniform.
 The RTA also requires the government to publish and review a specific code of practice for PITs.

 PITs have been criticised for a number of reasons.
 Some argue that the tests lack scientific validation, with the Faculty of Forensic and Legal Medicine withdrawing their support for PITs as the test had never been calibrated using a control group of drivers not under the influence of drink or drugs.
 Another criticism is that "impairment" is poorly defined in legislation and police guidelines, and that the tests would also measure impairment not caused by drink or drugs.
 Similarly, PITs are often criticised for being subjective, with studies of similar field tests producing high numbers of false positives.
-Further, unlike the DEC system it is based on, PITs do not score subjects based off certain indicators or have a set pass/fail mark, with officers having to make a general decision based on what they observe.
+Further, unlike the DEC system it is based on, PITs do not score subjects based on certain indicators or have a set pass/fail mark, with officers having to make a general decision based on what they observe.